GeveoAu/blog/_posts/2018-11-05-Timely-triggered-PDF-reports-using-Azure-Functions.md

 }
 ```

 This function will run on midnight of everyday and generate the PDF report.
-One thing to keep in mind is that by default azure functions run on Coordinated Universal Time (UTC).
-To run the Azure function in specific time zone, add a new app setting named WEBSITE_TIME_ZONE and set the value as shown in the [Microsoft Time Zone Index](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-vista/cc749073(v=ws.10)).
-By changing the cron expression ("0 0 0 * * *") you can change the execution time of the azure function.
+One thing to keep in mind is that by default Azure Functions run on Coordinated Universal Time (UTC).
+To run the Azure Function in specific time zone, add a new app setting named WEBSITE_TIME_ZONE and set the value as shown in the [Microsoft Time Zone Index](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-vista/cc749073(v=ws.10)).
+By changing the cron expression ("0 0 0 * * *") you can change the execution time of the Azure Function.

 ### References